., click here to update your profile and earn points towards a Starbucks gift card

 Conclusion

-Tracking how much time your family spends on their devices (and in what ways) is a great way to start regulating screen time and building positive habits.
+Tracking the amount of time your family spends on their devices, and in what ways, is a great way to start regulating screen time and building positive habits.
 If anyone in your family has an Android device, consider configuring Digital Wellbeing and Google Family Link, but understand that there are still ways for students to bypass those restrictions.

 Login as a VIP to learn more about the Android Digital Wellbeing and Parental Controls